 - hand signs for challenging letters and vowel teams

 - memory devices that help kids hold tight to difficult spellings

-- And of course, I MADE DITTIES!!! –the things I’m probably best known for.
-(My first set of general education ditties got me a two-day interview on Focus on the Family, which was so popular, it made it onto their “Best of 2015” CD.)
+- And of course, I MADE DITTIES!!! –the things I’m probably best known for (I’ve even got a popular CD!)
 So I applied this same idea to the Barton lessons.

 If you want to use Barton materials at home with your child, I’d love to help.
 Think of me as a sort of distant Aunt coffee-chat-girlfriend-resource who’s been there.